-Khadi Boli, also known as Khari Boli and Kauravi, is the local dialect spoken mainly in the Western parts of Uttar Pradesh, some parts of Uttarakhand and also in some parts of Haryana.
+Khadi Boli, also known as Khari Boli and Kauravi, is the local dialect spoken mainly in the Western parts of Uttar Pradesh, some parts of Uttarakhand and some parts of Haryana.

 In Western Uttar Pradesh or Western UP, as we lovingly call our state, it’s spread across many districts and regions.
-Some of them are Lakshminagar (some people call it muzaffarnagar), Bijnor, Shamli, Saharanpur, Baghpat, Meerut, Ghaziabad, Gautam Buddh Nagar (Noida), Hapur, Bulandshahar and surrounding areas.
+Some of them are Lakshminagar (some people call it Muzaffarnagar), Bijnor, Shamli, Saharanpur, Baghpat, Meerut, Ghaziabad, Gautam Buddh Nagar (Noida), Hapur, Bulandshahar and surrounding areas.

-I was born in a Parmar Rajput family in the village ‘Yahiyapur’ in Laxmi Nagar, Western UP, and my mother tongue is Khadi Bolli.
-Yes, the authentic pronunciation is Khadi Bolli (खड़ी बोल्ली) and not Khadi Boli but to keep things simple, I shall address it as Khadi Boli only.
+I was born in a Parmar Rajput family in the village ‘Yahiyapur’ in Lakshminagar (Muzaffarnagar), Western UP, and my mother tongue is Khadi Bolli.
+Yes, the authentic pronunciation is Khadi Bolli (खड़ी बोल्ली) and not Khadi Boli (खड़ी बोली) but to keep things simple, I shall address it as Khadi Boli only.
 And in case you didn’t know:

 I’d given PD (Personality Development) classes at Subharti University, Meerut in March 2010.
-And I noticed that many students were ashamed of their language (Khadi Boli) because some ‘so-called-civilized- people’ are of the opinion that they sound uncivilized and arrogant.
+And I noticed that many students were ashamed of their language (Khadi Boli) because some ‘so-called-civilised- people’ are of the opinion that they sound uncivilised and arrogant.

-The truth is, you can progress in life only if you take pride in your own language first.
-And what does it matter if your language sounds arrogant to some ‘over-sensitive’ ears?
-You can never be complete unless you accept and own your language before you embrace any foreign language.
+You can progress in life only if you take pride in your language first.
+And what does it matter if you sound arrogant to some ‘over-sensitive’ ears?
+Your life can never bloom unless you accept and own your language before you embrace any foreign language.

 Shri Bhartendu Harishchandra had stated it so succinctly.